Damdoshi/redspice/README.md

 # RedSpice

 Red Spice is a digital electronic simulator.
-It came with a small amount of components from the 4000 serie.
+It came with a small amount of componehbs from the 4000 serie.